Welcome to Earthrise Press

 The Grove of the Eumenides: Essays on Literature, Criticism, and Culture.
 Twenty years in the making, in The Grove of the Eumenides, Frederick Glaysher invokes a global vision beyond the prevailing postmodern conceptions of life and literature that have become firmly entrenched in contemporary world culture.

 East and West meet in a new synthesis of a global vision of humankind ranging over classic literature, ancient and modern, both Western and non-Western, from the dilemmas of modernity in Yeats, Eliot, Milosz, Bellow, Dostoevsky, to Lu Xun, Ryuichi Tamura, Kenzaburo Oe, Naguib Mahfouz, R. K. Narayan, among others, from mimesis and deconstruction to the United Nations, with extensive essays on Chinese, Japanese, and South-Asian literature.
+This book is the foundation upon which Glaysher's epic poem The Parliament of Poets rests.

 From New Preface (January 29, 2020): "All the essays in The Grove of the Eumenides were written after 1982 when I wrote my first draft of a plot outline for my epic poem The Parliament of Poets.
 These essays constitute and record my background study, as it were, over a period of more than twenty years, leading up to their publication in 2007..."